sergei-fomichev/wrkr/api/README.md

-Here is gonna be a RESful API with php.
+Here is gonna be a RESTful API with php.